-- Certification and sworn statement by the Treasurer and a second authorized officer on the entity's letterhead; - State Grants Compliance report, which includes supplemental compliance information; - Schedule of Grantee Receipts and Expenditures (cash basis); and - Program Activities and Accomplishments Report
+- Certification and sworn statement by the Treasurer and a second authorized officer on the entity's letterhead; - State Grants Compliance report, which includes supplemental compliance information; - Schedule of Grantee Receipts and Expenditures (cash basis) and - · Program Activities and Accomplishments Report

-These reports must be submitted via sciGrants using the tools and forms provided therein for this purpose.
-Links to the forms developed by the Office of the State Auditor are provided within sciGrants.
+These reports must be submitted via sciGrants using the tools provided therein and by the State Auditor's Office for this purpose.
+Links to the tools developed by the Office of the State Auditor are provided within sciGrants.